home (noun) the place where we live

 If we are aware of our environment and emotional reaction, small things, perceived subconsciously and based on personal experience, can allow us to feel sheltered and give us a sense of belonging.
 We have consciously or unconsciously developed little personal ways that help us to create a “sense of home”.

-“home” might not alway be defined as one certain place so we can “feel home” at more places at the same time and where we decide to stay to find happiness and purpose.
+“home” might not alway be defined as one certain place.
+We might “feel home” at more places at the same time and can choose where to stay and create happiness and purpose.